krazydanny/laravel-validator/README.md

 ### snake_case

-Checks if value is a string formatted using camelCase notation.
+Checks if value is a string formatted using snake_case notation.

 Synthax: